Andr3yg/ADSI_andreyg/contexto.md

 Google Asistant: what is you favorite music gender?

 Andrey: i love pop, long live to Taylor Swift.
 And also i like rap and freestyle.
 I recommend you this perfect song by Taylor: [Enchanted](https://www.youtube.com/watch?v=vv3um0BlygY).
+I really enjoy listening to that song.

+Google Asistant: i can see your browser history and you study a lot, and nothing about that is for ADSI.
+Don't you like it?

+Andrey: i wanted you to ask me that question.
+I don't enjoy this career, i think it's many basic.
+The career is good for those people who don't know nothing about Tech world, and i know that things, i wanna learn something more interesting, somethins that i don't know.
+But i'll stay.

+Andrey: it was a good conversation, but i have to go and eat dinner, see you later Google Asistant.

+Google Asistant: Ok, see you later when you need help.
+Greetings to the English teacher.

+---